dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 <img src="understanding-null-safety/hierarchy-before.png" width="335">

-The set of operations&mdash;getters, setters, methods, and operators&mdash;allowed on some expression are defined by its type.
+The set of operations—getters, setters, methods, and operators—allowed on some expressions are defined by its type.
 If the type is `List`, you can call `.add()` or `[]` on it.
 If it's `int`, you can call `+`.
 But the `null` value doesn't define any of those methods.
 Allowing `null` to flow into an expression of some other type means any of those operations can fail.
-This is really the crux of null reference errors&mdash;every failure comes from trying to look up a method or property on `null` that it doesn't have.
+This is really the crux of null reference errors—every failure comes from trying to look up a method or property on `null` that it doesn't have.

 ### Non-nullable and nullable types